bwhmather/bdc-js/README.md

 [![Build Status](https://travis-ci.org/bwhmather/bdc-js.svg?branch=develop)](https://travis-ci.org/bwhmather/bdc-js)

-BDC is a tiny javascript library for updating the html DOM to match a javascript description.
+Ben's DOM Clobberer (BDC) is a tiny javascript library for updating the html DOM to match a javascript description.

 It weighs less that 1KiB when gzipped, and presents a simple API that makes it easy to describe HTML without needing to resort to JSX.